 AMS Help-AMS Quick Guides

-Committed effort that is promised to a sponsor (as part of the proposal) for principal investigators (PIs), co-principal investigators and key personnel is available for review by faculty and departmental staff at UConn Health via the Committed Effort Report.
+Committed effort that is promised to a sponsor (as part of the proposal) for principal investigators (PIs), co-principal investigators and key personnel is available for review by faculty and departmental staff at UConn Health via the Committed Effort Report which can be accessed from AMS.
 These reports are entered and tracked by the AMS-Committed Effort module.

 - Fund Setup Team enters all faculty member’s and key personnel’s committed effort based on the grant application when completing the fund setup.